Research Fellowship Award

 - All applications must have appropriate institutional regulatory approvals (Human Studies Committee (HSC), Animal Studies, etc.) before funds may be released.

 - Grantees must submit a brief progress report every 6 months describing the progress toward completing their proposed aims as well as interim publications.
-Grantees will be expected to report the results of their work with their mentor during an educational session at the 2019 ASNC Scientific Session.
+The progress report should also include a report of costs currently accrued in working toward project aims.
+Grantees will be expected to report the results of their work with their mentor during an educational session at the 2021 ASNC Scientific Session.
 All publications should acknowledge the IANC Research Award.

-- It is expected that the Grantee will use the full amount of funding awarded during the one-year term of the award.
+- It is expected that the grantee will use the full amount of funding awarded during the one-year term of the award.
+Costs must be directly related to the aims of the proposed project.
 All unexpended funds at the end of the term will be returned to the IANC.
 Extensions or changes to the terms of the award (length of funding period and budget) will only be made in exceptional circumstances.

 - Name and contact information